In progress – looking for a publisher

 about Antonin Artaud and Robert Desnos

-i have been working on this novel for 30 years and it has taken me where I did not expect to go.
+i have been working on this series for 30 years and it has taken me where I did not expect to go.
 I never set out to write this book.
 Artaud and I merely shared the same concerns about language.

 I do not intend to profit from the sacrifices of these two men.
 I only want the world to know about them and never forget them.
 Please explore this important work done by others.